TinyKenny/Dolphin/README.md

 Special thanks goes to:
 Khilled Kenny, for some great advice about what programming laguage to use, and why.
 The New Boston, for teaching us Python
-The developer/developers of UniCurses and the developers of PDCurses, for making the TUI verision of the Dolphin server possible.
+The developer/developers of UniCurses and the developers of PDCurses, for making the TUI verision of Dolphin possible.